 Indian Band, and the Adams Lake Indian Band.
 This evacuation plan will build resilience for our partners and be integrated with their plans for everyone's benefit.
 12. Evaluation.
 How will the project be evaluated?
 How will performance measures and/or benchmarks be used to measure outcomes?
 How will this information be used?
 The project will be evaluated against benchmarks for completion with a final deliverable of a written plan (including route and communication plans).
 Benchmarks are as follows: Award of consultant contract Start-up meeting with partner organizations/agencies, ESS, NEP Teams, fire departments First Nations and NGOs.
 Research completion meeting and review of findings.
 Draft Plan review, plan to include mapping, resource list and guidelines for developing agreements with First Nations neighbours.
 Plan distribution Tabletop exercise with stakeholders to validate the plan.
 Final report will include a copy of the final Plan and debriefing from the validation along with a financial summary.
 13. Additional Information.
-Please share any other information you think may help support your submission.

-SEC CTION 5: Required Application Materials complete applications will be considered for funding.
-The following separate chments are required to be submitted as part of the application: Local government Council or Board resolution, Band Council resolution or Treaty First Nation resolution, indicating support for the current proposed activities and willingness to provide overall grant management.
+Please share any other information you think may help support your submission. !
+SE CTION 5: Required Application Materials ly complete applications will be considered for funding.
+The following separate achments are required to be submitted as part of the application: Local government Council or Board resolution, Band Council resolution or Treaty First Nation resolution, indicating support for the current proposed activities and willingness to provide overall grant management.
 Detailed budget for each component identified in the application.
 This must clearly identify the CEPF funding request, applicant contribution, and/or other grant funding.
-For regional projects only : local government Council or Board resolution, Band Council resolution or Treaty First Nation resolution from each partnering applicant that clearly states their approval for the primary applicant to apply for, receive and manage the gran funding on their behalf. t
+For regional projects only: local government Council or Board resolution, Band Council resolution or Treaty First Nation resolution from each partnering applicant that clearly states their approval for the primary applicant to apply for, receive and manage the grant funding on their behalf.

-SECTION 6: Signature I certify that: (1) to the best of my knowledge, all information is accurate and (2) the area covered by the proposed project is within our local authority's jurisdiction (or appropriate approvals are in place).
-Name: Brad Shirley Title: Fire Chief Signature: Date: March 10th, 2020 An electronic or original signature is required.
-Date: March 10th, 2020
+SECTION 6: Signature I certify that: (1) to the best of my knowledge, all covered by the proposed project is within our loc approvals are in place).
+Name: Brad Shirley Title: Fire Chief Signature: An electronic or original signature is required.
+Date: March 10 th , 2020